🔐🔏 Security and Privacy Recap

 The friction between privacy and learning is conceptually trivial to understand.
 We shouldn’t expect a model trained in a clear dataset to perform identically to a model trained using processes such as differential privacy or secured multi-party computations.
 Those techniques require very unique architectures in order to enforce privacy without affecting the performance of the target machine learning model.
 Furthermore, frameworks for private machine learning are still in very early stages, requiring high degrees of expertise in order to be applied correctly.
 From a practical experience standpoint, the only way to build effective private machine learning solutions is to start from day one with privacy as a first-class component of your neural network architecture.

-Edge#30: privacy-preserving machine learning; Google’s PATE method for scalable private machine learning; the PySyft open-source framework for private deep learning.
+Edge#30 (read without subscription): privacy-preserving machine learning; Google’s PATE method for scalable private machine learning; the PySyft open-source framework for private deep learning.